MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/04-Create-Teams-Meeting-TS.md

     ```

 1. Locate the `ensureGraphForAppOnlyAuth` function:
-    - `ClientSecretCredential` uses the `Tenant Id`, `Client Id` and `Client Secret` values from the Azure Active Directory app.
+    - `ClientSecretCredential` uses the `Tenant Id`, `Client Id` and `Client Secret` values from the Microsoft Entra ID app.
-    - The `authProvider` object is defined as an Azure Active Directory app that will authenticate in the background and use [app-only permissions](/graph/auth/auth-concepts#access-scenarios) (such as `Calendars.ReadWrite`) to make Microsoft Graph API calls.
+    - The `authProvider` object is defined as a Microsoft Entra ID app that will authenticate in the background and use [app-only permissions](/graph/auth/auth-concepts#access-scenarios) (such as `Calendars.ReadWrite`) to make Microsoft Graph API calls.

     ```typescript
     function ensureGraphForAppOnlyAuth() {